Comparison4 min read

 2026 Audi Q5 and BMW X3 parked side by side in an urban parking structure

-The Audi Q5 and BMW X3 have been swapping the top spot in the luxury compact SUV segment for the better part of a decade.
-Both are refreshed for 2026.
-Both are excellent.
-The differences are real but subtle — and which one wins depends almost entirely on whether you prioritize the cabin experience or the driving experience.
+The Q5 and X3 have been trading the top spot in the luxury compact SUV class for the better part of a decade, and I've gone back and forth on which I'd recommend almost as often.
+Both are refreshed for 2026, both are excellent, and the differences are real but subtle.
+Which one wins comes down to one question: do you care more about the cabin or the drive?

 At a glance